A unique health and fitness programme.

 Students can complete many of the challenges solo and at home as an alternative to doing in groups and at school .

-Every challenge completed score points that add up to reward all students with real certificates and virtual prizes No one receives extra points for being the fastest or the first or getting the ‘best’ result.
+Every challenge completed score points.
+These all add up to reward students with real certificates and virtual prizes.

-Over the course of the Missions we want students to gain an understanding and appreciation of…
+The aim of the Missions is to help students gain an understanding and appreciation of…

 - the flow on benefits of physical activity on cognitive abilities, mood, sleep, fitness and energy levels